crowdcent/numerblox/README.md

 ## Contributing

+Below are a few guidelines to smooth out development of `numerai_blocks`.

 Thanks a lot for wanting to help us out with this project!
-Here are a few guidelines to smooth out development of `numerai_blocks`.

 We are using a project setup called [nbdev](https://nbdev.fast.ai/) to easily develop code, documentation and tests within Jupyter notebooks.
 If you are only using the library you don't have to worry about this.
 Just pip install and you are good to go!

 If you are thinking of contributing and are not familiar with nbdev, it may take some time to learn nbdev development.
 We are happy to help out and point you to documentation or videos to learn more.